-Cultivating Minds UK has developed working relationships with a number of Universities and Colleges in the UK.
+Cultivating Minds UK has developed working relationships with a number of Universities and Colleges across the UK.

-With experience working in both UK institutions as well as within the College system in the United States, Cultivating Minds is able to support the development of responses which support prevention work around bullying, domestic violence and all forms of sexual violence.
+With experience working in both UK institutions as well as within the College and University system in the United States, Cultivating Minds is able to support the development of responses which can help address bullying, domestic violence, all forms of sexual violence as well as supporting mental health.
 The training provided helps the provision of safe and supportive learning environments which support successful outcomes.